 The Top 6 Signs of a Slow Metabolism | Do You Have One?

-If you have a hard time trying to lose weight, despite following strict diets and counting calories, chances are you have a slow metabolism.
+If you have a hard time trying to lose weight, despite following strict diets, counting calories, and strength training, chances are you have a slow metabolism.
 But metabolism extends far beyond weight loss and staying skinny—it’s actually the core underlying principle that dictates the function and health of your entire body.

 This is because the flow of energy through your cells and their ability to create a lot of energy easily and efficiently while producing helpful by-products dictates their state of health.